-- Critically evaluate scientific literature - Synthesize scientific literature findings across studies, balancing limitations and contributions of each study - Render an informed judgment on the state of knowledge in an area of public health - Articulate research questions that advance scientific knowledge about the topic - Conduct an advanced, original research project in the student's discipline - Participate in data collection through one or more of the following: developing a questionnaire, piloting a study instrument, recruiting study participants, etc. - Apply quantitative and reasoning skills, as well as content-area knowledge to analyze data from epidemiological studies - Present epidemiologic findings clearly, in writing and orally, to students, professionals and the public - Develop a proposal for extramural research funding - Teach epidemiologic concepts to students and peers - Complete training on the basic principles of ethics in human subjects research - Recognize potential ethical issues in epidemiologic studies
+- · Critically evaluate scientific literature - Synthesize scientific literature findings across studies, balancing limitations and contributions of each study - · Render an informed judgment on the state of knowledge in an area of public health - Articulate research questions that advance scientific knowledge about the topic - Conduct an advanced, original research project in the student's discipline: - a.
+Formulate a research question - Describe the public health significance of the question c.
+Identify an appropriate study population - d.
+Identify strengths and limitations to different possible study designs - e.
+Evaluate issues related to casual inference including potential sources of bias and ways to limit these biases - Participate in data collection through one or more of the following: developing a questionnaire, piloting a study instrument, recruiting study participants, etc. - Apply quantitative and reasoning skills, as well as content-area knowledge to analyze data from epidemiological studies: - a.
+Apply appropriate analytic techniques to control for bias - Calculate measures of disease frequencies and estimates of effect (both from contingency tables and using models) - c.
+Conduct epidemiologic analysis using linear, logistic, Cox and Poisson regression - d.
+Interpret analytic results in a casual framework - e.
+Identify when consultation with an expert is needed